NikKowPHP/zirofit-next/FIX_PLAN.md

     - **Verification:** The command `prisma generate` executes successfully without errors.

 - [ ] **Task 2: Verify Prisma Client Initialization**
     - **LLM Prompt:** "Check the `todos/todo.md` file for the Prisma client initialization error.
-If the error persists, try running `prisma migrate dev` to update the database schema."
+If the error persists, run the production-safe `prisma migrate deploy` to update the database schema."
     - **Verification:** The Prisma client initialization error is resolved, and the application runs without errors related to Prisma.

 - [ ] **Task 3: Clean up and reset for autonomous handoff**